 As a thunderstorm builds, various mechanisms produce a stratified charge in the storm cloud, with a particular charge at the base of the storm cloud.
 Remember playing with magnets as a kid?
 Like charges repel and opposite charges attract.
 This charge on the base of the storm cloud induces a shadow of opposite charge on the surface of the earth beneath it.

 As the storm cloud builds, the difference in potential between the cloud base charge and the ground charge increases, with the cloud base charge trying to pull the ground charge off the surface of the earth.

-As the storm cloud travels over the earth’s surface, it drags this ground charge along beneath it.
-When the ground charge reaches your facility, the storm cloud charge pulls it up on, and begins concentrating ground potential on your facility.
-If, before the storm cloud travels away, it manages to concentrate enough ground potential on your facility so that the difference in potential between the storm cloud base charge and the charge on your facility exceeds the dielectric strength, or resistance, of the intervening air, the air breaks down electrically, and a potential equalizing arc occurs; a lightning strike.
+As the charged storm cloud travels across the earth, it drags the ground charge along beneath it.
+When the ground charge reaches a structure, the cloud base charge pulls it up onto the structure.
+If, before it moves away, the charge on the base of the storm cloud manages to concentrate sufficient ground charge potential on the structure to overcome the dielectric of the intervening air, an arc (lightning strike) occurs.

 The lightning strike begins with the formation of stepped leaders branching downward from the cloud charge.
 These stepped leaders propagate in jumps of about one hundred and fifty feet, working their way downward toward the ground charge.
 Stepped leaders are the tendril-like branches visible in a photograph of a lightning strike.
 We see a lightning strike in two dimensions, but it has depth too, so there are an entire field of stepped leaders.